ABER1047/Forme/README.md

 <div align="center">

-You supply the low value for the range as well as the high value, and the function will return a random integer value within (and including) the given range.
-For example, irandom_range(10, 35) will return an integer between 10 and 35 inclusive.
+You supply the low value for the range as well as the high value, and the function will return a random integer value within (and including) the given range

+For example, irandom_range(10, 35) will return an integer between 10 and 35 inclusive

 </div>